Quantreo/1-week-1-bot-challenge/README.md

 # 3. Run the notebooks or scripts
 jupyter lab
 # → open any notebook inside 6.
 CODES/ and follow along

+---
+🚀 Whether you're coding your first models or scaling a live strategy, ML4Trading gives you the tools, templates, and theory to build robust and intelligent trading systems.